DongZhaoXiong/Text-to-Cloth-GAN/README.md

 <img src="https://github.com/DongZhaoXiong/Text-to-Cloth-GAN/blob/main/Fashion-166(part).png" >
 </div>

-- You can download Fashion-166 dataset from[Fashion-166](https://drive.google.com/file/d/1RYBb-x6tgm7Jyo2ZuMS_6_QWkYnc3qD3/view?usp=sharing)
+- You can download Fashion-166 dataset from [Fashion-166](https://drive.google.com/file/d/1RYBb-x6tgm7Jyo2ZuMS_6_QWkYnc3qD3/view?usp=sharing)
 - The Fashon-166 dataset is stored in Data/cloth
 - Download the pre-trained Skip Thoughts model and save it in Data/ SkipThoughts
 - In the Data directory create a folder with the following structure: